Shipyard.rs: Private Crates as Easy as Using Cargo

 failed to get 200 response from `https://crates.shipyard.rs/api/v1/crates/my-first-publish/0.1.0/download`, got 403

-The problem is likely created by not configuring cargo to send an auth token via the "user-agent" header (see Temporary Fix).
+The problem is likely created by not configuring cargo to send an auth token (see Credential Process).

 # ~/.cargo/config.toml